josimarsilva/josimarsilva.github.io/research.md

 title: Research
 ---
 ## Research interests
 I research the interaction between anthropogenic subsurface activities and seismic and environmental hazards.
 Injection and production of fluids into/from geological formations is essential to many energy and environmental problems.
-For example, oil and gas production, hydraulic fracturing, wastewater disposal and enhanced geothermal energy production are important activities associated with energy production.
+For example, oil and gas production, hydraulic fracturing, wastewater disposal and enhanced geothermal energy production are important activities associated with energy production activities.
 Similarly, large-scale CO<sub>2</sub> storage in geological formations is an important climate change mitigation technology.
-These activities, however, can often pose a risk to infrastructures by
+These activities, however, can often induce earthquakes that, in some cases, can pose a risk to infrastructure.
+Therefore, understanding the physical mechanisms that can lead to these earthquake occurrences is an important first step towards mitigation strategies.

- There are many human-related subsurface activities that can generate unintended negative outcomes in the form of, for example, earthquakes and fluid leakage into shallower geological formations.
-Among the subsurface activities

-## Sample projects

-Below are examples of projects that I am currently working on and that I have completed.
+Below are examples of projects that illustrate my research activities on the topic of anthropogenic activities and earthquake hazards.

 ### Earthquake hazards and oil production in the Los Angeles Basin